 She also works in the production department for the world renowned ballet company, The Joffrey Ballet.

 Jordan is passionate about the art of dance, but her favorite part of being an instructor at Eclipse Performing

 Arts is the students and seeing them grow and develop into beautiful dancers.

-Suzi has been with us for almost 1 year and the increase in enrollment of our Kinder Dancers has almost tripled!!
+Suzi has been with us for 5 years and the increase in enrollment of our Kinder Dancers has almost tripled!!
 Suzi not only has a way with the little ones but she is instilling the knowledge of correct technique all the way down to our 18 month old dancers. ( We affectionately call her the Toddler Whisperer) Suzi in unique in the fact that she also has a teaching degree in elementary Education.

-Rachel is the newest member of our team and we are thrilled to have her.
-I was fortunate enough to have her walk through my door literally one week ago!
+Rachel has been an important member of Eclipse's Staff for 4 years.
 Look for more classes to be added to sustain the growth that her style of dancing will bring!

 Amity began dancing at age 4 in nearby Portage, IN.
 Her dance experience is varied and diverse, including ballet, jazz, modern, contemporary, lyrical, tap, and hip-hop.
 She began teaching at the age of 15 and found her true dance passion- choreography.
 Her interest in choreography started when she assisted other choreographers at Dance Educators of America, including Lyn Knight, Matthew Clark, as well as Mia Michaels of So You Think You Can Dance? fame.
 After attending Columbia College in Chicago, she opened, owned, and operated Crown Point Dance Affiliates, where her dancers won numerous Regional and National titles.
 She taught on Move Intensive with Tokyo, Leo Morimune, Lizzie McKenzie, Emily Shock, Zandra Thomas, Aly Moss, Deja Riley, and Amanda Anderson.